arifcalik/arifcalik/README.md

-This repo is for lexicon labs for educational purposes.
+This repo is for lexicon labs and just for educational purposes.